 Sign in to the Chameleon identity management interface.
 You will see a screen that prompts you for your existing Chameleon username and password.

 Once authenticated, you will be taken to a page showing all the identities (credentials) linked to your Chameleon user account.
 Click the “Add” button next to the entry for the Globus identity to iniate another login via federated identity.
 You can pick whichever login method you choose; your federated identity need not be tied to the same email address or username as your existing Chameleon account if you wish.

 Once added, your linked federated identity can be used to log in to your existing Chameleon account in the future, and you no longer need to use your Chameleon username and password to login to any part of the Chameleon infrastructure.

 If you try to log in to any of the testbed sites with your linked federated identity, you may notice that some of your data is missing, namely:

-- disk images and snapshots you or other project members have created in the past,
+- disk images, snapshots and volumes you or other project members have created in the past,

 - active or pending leases you made,

 - SSH keypairs you previously associated with your account, and